 Cancer is a major health problem worldwide.
 About 10 million people annually are diagnosed with this disease and 6 million are expected to die from it.
 In Singapore the crude cancer incidence rate is expected to rise for the next two decades as the baby boomers now reach the age when most cancers develop.
 Unfortunately, despite the best efforts, we are still unable to cure most patients with recurrent cancer.
 Hence, search for new therapies, is critical for the cure of cancer, for the prolongation and the improvement of quality of life.
-These therapies are developed through clinical trials, which involve regulated and closely-monitored processes of testing new drugs and drug combinations in humans, so as to evaluate and confirm their efficacy and safety.
-The Clinical Trials Office of the Humphrey Oei Institute of Cancer Research provides the infra-structural support for the conduct of all phases of clinical trials including interventions such as drugs, biologics, surgery and radiation therapy at the National Cancer Centre Singapore, for the prevention, diagnosis and treatment of cancer.
+These therapies are developed through clinical trials, which involve regulated and closely-monitored processes of testing new drugs and drug combinations in patients so as to evaluate and confirm their efficacy and safety.
+The Clinical Trials Operations of the Humphrey Oei Institute of Cancer Research provides the infra-structural support for the conduct of all phases of clinical trials including interventions such as drugs, biologics, surgery and radiation therapy at the National Cancer Centre Singapore, for the prevention, diagnosis and treatment of cancer.

-We have established a study feasibility team that assists the industries and academic institutions in conducting site feasibilities, including review of confidential agreements.
-The feasibility team facilitates the activities of the NCCS Clinical Trials Steering Committee in selection of clinical trials to be conducted by the centre, to ensure it meets patient needs.
+We have established a specialized study feasibility team that assists the industries and academic institutions in conducting site feasibilities, including the review of confidential trial agreements.
+The feasibility team facilitates the activities of the NCCS Clinical Trials Steering Committee in the selection of clinical trials to be conducted by the centre, to ensure it meets patient needs.
 After NCCS is selected to participate in a trial, our highly trained clinical research coordinators will work with the companies and academic institutions to provide trial resource-related information to assist in pre-study preparation.

-Our research co-ordinators (CRCs) are stringently selected to ensure that they have the aptitude, qualification and interests suitable for the work.
-Most of our coordinators have at least a degree in medicine, nursing, life or health sciences and have to undergo continuous rigorous training under strict supervision.
+Our team of Clinical Research Co-ordinators (CRCs) are carefully selected to ensure that they have the aptitude, qualification, and interests suitable for the work.
+Our CRCs have at least a degree in nursing, life or health sciences and are required to undergo continuous rigorous in house training as oncology trials are complicated.

 We aim to continue to provide a centralised service for investigators and industries to conduct clinical trials and be a leading centre in clinical trial research.
 We aim to actively contribute to improving treatment of cancer while also providing patients with novel therapeutic options.